S

 • Exercise Patterns: Standard question types, consistent formatting

-• Introduction Templates: Hook strategies, connection to prior learning
+• Introduction Patterns: Hook strategies, connection to prior learning

-• Conclusion Formats: Summary styles, exit ticket ideas
+• Conclusion Patterns: Summary styles, exit ticket ideas

 Phase 3: Organization and Management